2017 American Express Gold Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: Although its metallic moniker might fool you, the standard American Express® Gold Card is far from a top-of-the-podium choice for your wallet.
+The Verdict: Although its metallic moniker might fool you, the standard American Express® Gold Card (American Express is a WalletHub partner) is far from a top-of-the-podium choice for your wallet.
 It’s a charge card – meaning you have to pay your bill in full every month – that requires excellent credit for approval and begins assessing a $160 annual fee in the second year your account is open.
 In return, you will receive exceedingly average rewards: up to 2 points per $1 spent and the promise of modest hotel discounts.

 As a result, this card isn’t even the best the Amex Gold brand has to offer, with the Premier Rewards Gold Card from American Express providing significantly better rewards at just a slightly higher price point.
 But we’ll tell you more about that more golden gold card another time.
 This review will focus on the ins and outs of the standard version, which is ultimately a costly offer best used by frequent flyers and foodies who always pay their bill in full, if used at all.